BlasBenito/collinear/README.md

 comprehensive tool for multicollinearity management:

-- **Pairwise correlation for numeric and categorical predictors**: computed either via Pearson or Spearman methods for numeric predictors, and Cramer’s V for categorical predictors.
+- **Pairwise correlation for numeric and categorical predictors**: identification of pairwise correlation via Pearson or Spearman methods for numeric predictors, and Cramer’s V for categorical predictors.
-- **Variance Inflation Factor analysis (VIF)**: to identify multicollinearity resulting from predictors being linear combinations of other predictors.
+- **Variance Inflation Factor analysis (VIF)**: to identify multicollinearity resulting from linear combinations of other predictors.
-- **Target encoding of categorical predictors**: to convert them to numeric using a numeric variable as response (usually a response variable) and handle them as numerics during the multicollinearity filtering.
+- **Target encoding of categorical predictors**: transforms categorical predictors to numeric using a numeric variable as a response (usually a response variable) and handle them as numerics during the multicollinearity filtering.
-- **Variable prioritization**: method to prioritize predictors during variable selection either using expert knowledge or quantitative criteria.
+- **Variable prioritization**: method to prioritize predictors during variable selection using expert knowledge or quantitative criteria.

-These methods are integrated in the `collinear()` function, which returns a vector of selected predictors with a controlled multicollinearity.
+These methods are integrated in the `collinear()` function, which returns a vector of selected predictors with a user-defined level of multicollinearity.

 ``` r